 I'm a printmaker living in South Wales.

-The themes in my work have traditionally explored man-made landscapes; agricultural, industrial and urban environments.
-I have always been fascinated by the architectural shapes and patterns which describe the physical landscape, and communicate the history and culture of a place.
-My recent work primarily focuses on my own heritage and the significance of treasured objects and heirlooms.
+I have always been fascinated by our nation’s heritage and the architectural shapes and patterns of the landscape which tell us so much about the history and culture of a place.
+My recent work primarily focuses on my heritage and the significance of treasured objects and heirlooms.

 Although I have exhibited as a solo artist for 35 years, collaboration has enriched my personal experience and broadened my expertise.